alexbw/novocaine/README.md

 ### Does anybody actually use it?
 Yep.
 Novocaine is result of three years of work on the audio engine of Octave, Fourier and oScope, a powerful suite of audio analysis apps.

+### A thing to note:
+Change all the files that use Novocaine from MyClass.m to MyClass.mm.
+Novocaine uses some C++ to make things extra zippy,
+so the classes that use it will have to be Objective-C++.